 - Comets and extinct comets - source for water and organics.

 Nitrogen may be hard to find in space and indeed also on Mars or the Moon.
-But some carbonaceous meterorites are rich in nitrogen.
+But some carbonaceous meteorites are rich in nitrogen.
 So it may be possible to find enough in space for habitats to use.

 For orbits around Earth, the Moon, or other orbits close to the Earth, Near Earth Asteroids may have almost all the materials you need you need to set up a colony.
 For orbits around Mars or close to Mars, then the Martian moons Phobos and Deimos are a natural choice.
-The composition of the Maritan Moons is not too well understood.
+The composition of the Martian Moons is not too well understood.
 Deimos seems either C or D type.
 Either way it might have water beneath the surface.
 It has a low density which might suggest water ice.
 David Kuck in 1997 suggested starting up a Deimos Water Company to supply Earth orbit with water from Deimos.
 The Kuck mosquitoes are small unmanned craft that drill into Deimos and extract water from below the surface, use part of it as fuel to transport the rest back to Earth.

 However if you take the long term view, if you are building a large colony that will take maybe decades to complete, then you don't need to worry too much about where to get the materials from.